Kotlin/KEEP/proposals/KEEP-xxxx-lateinit-val.md

 exposing it as `KMutableProperty` would contradict the assign-once semantics.
 This may be optionally relaxed in the future if reflective writes prove necessary in practice.
+Note that the generated setter remains accessible through Java reflection, which is sufficient for dependency injection use cases.